Your Ad Here

 coilcars Coil Cars....

-The cars below show typical hood arrangments on cars.
+The cars in the photos below show typical hood arrangments on cars.
 It was not unusual to see hoods from different railroads on C&O or B&O cars.
 Shown below, one has a "ATSF" and one a "NYC" hood.
 N&W seemed to be the most common non-Chessie hood on Chessie cars, but you would be right to put any road on a Chessie car.
 The rest of the pics show numerous other versions of Chessie hoods.

 CS-12 Class (C&O 306000-306049, 306250-306359, B&O 306050-306249)